Low-Altitude ISAC with Rotatable Active and Passive Arrays: System Model and Problem Formulation

 respectively, in their local CCS.
-The corresponding rotation matrix generated by $\boldsymbol{r}^{\text{A}}$, where we define $\text{A}\in\{\text{B,R}\}$ for brevity, represents the rotations about their local axis with the standard intrinsic $z$-$y$-$x$ convention and is given by
+In the following, we denote $\text{A}\in\{\text{B, R}\}$ as the notations for either BS or RIS array for brevity.
+Then, the corresponding rotation matrix generated by $\boldsymbol{r}^{\text{A}}$ represents the rotations about their local axis with the standard intrinsic $\mathrm{x}$-$\mathrm{y}$-$\mathrm{z}$ convention and is given by

 where the rotation matrices on each axis are defined by